 - can commission US officers if necessary.

-Section 4 of Article 2 allows for the removal from is a complicated process in itself and is not often effective in removing officers from . of the , Vice , and all other civil officers of the if they are impeached and then convicted of treason, bribery, or other high crimes and misdemeanors.
+Section 4 of Article 2 allows for the removal from the Office of the President, Vice President, and all other civil officers of the United States if they are impeached and then convicted of treason, bribery, or other high crimes and misdemeanors.
+However, impeachment is a complicated process and is not often effective in removing officers from office.